neilmatula/exawind-benchmarks/exawind/Pazy_Wing/README.md

 | Cells around airfoil            | 500                       |   | Level 0 spacing          | ~0.024 m               |
 | Number of spanwise layers       | 100                       |   | Level 1 spacing          | ~0.012 m               |

+For the results shown in this documentation, the same grid was used for all wind speeds and angles of attack.
+The y+ value given in the above table corresponds to the highest wind speed.

 **Setup**

 1. Clone the Exawind-Benchmarks repository by using the following syntax: